GameDistribution/tubia-walkthrough-videos/README.md

 <a href="https://github.com/gamedistribution/tubia-walkthrough-videos" target="_blank">https://github.com/gamedistribution/tubia-walkthrough-videos</a>

 ## Deployment
 Deployment of this repository to production environments is done through TeamCity.
+The `./src/index.html` file should be deployed manually within the root of the bucket.
+This file allows the embedding of the player within an iframe.

 ## Installation for development
 Install the following programs: